 Thousands of Christian children have been taken by their families away from their homes and from everything they knew to a few, relatively ‘safe’ areas.
 These children are trying to make a new life in their new homes.
 But they are scared, they have lost hope and they see no future for themselves.
 To date, we have helped over 2,200 of Syria’s children.

 Little Heroes is a mentoring programme for displaced and disadvantaged children, aged 6 to 12, in Syria.
 It is for children of every denomination, and children of other faiths are always welcome.
-We work on building their well-being, self-esteem, resilience, and emotional health.
-The aims are:
+We work on building their well-being, self-esteem, resilience, and emotional and mental health.

 Plant the seeds of love, trust and hope in them;

 Help them to build bridges within their community; and

 Empower them to overcome the great troubles they have faced.

 This mentoring programme guarantees the most disadvantaged children a year-long individual mentoring programme, with each participating child receiving at least one hour a week of personal attention and support.
 Little Heroes is unique.
 To our knowledge, no-one is offering a similar programme in Syria.